Symmetry and Evolution in Quantum Gravity: General Argument

 The phase space, $\Gamma$, can be equipped with a Poisson bracket $\pb {q_i} {p_j} = \delta_{ij}$, where $i$ and $j$ label either discrete or continuous indices.
 Using this bracket, functions on phase space, $f: \Gamma \to \mathbbm{R}$, induce Hamilton vector fields, $v_f \in T\Gamma$, via the definition $v_f(\cdot) = \pb \cdot f$.
 If the Legendre transform is invertible, then $\dot q$ can be expressed uniquely in terms of phase space quantities and the Hamiltonian $H = \dot q \cdot p - L(q,p)$ can be defined.
 The flow of the Hamilton vector field of the Hamiltonian can be used to reconstruct $\gamma_\text{cl}$ using the inverse of the Legendre transform.

 We have been careful and general with our definitions so that we may now be able to speak of general properties of symmetries.
 A symmetry has its origin in an additional complexity that can arise in the methodology outlined above.
-Invariably it is associated with \textit{some} form of redundancy occurring in the relationship between our mathematical formalism (configuration space, variational principle) and the system to which it corresponds (physical degrees of freedom, physical boundary conditions).
-The precise manner in which the redundancy occurs allows us to classify the type of symmetry that is present.
+Invariably it is associated with \textit{some} form of redundancy occurring in the relationship between our mathematical formalism and the system to which it corresponds.
+More precisely, symmetries occur when the formal combination of configuration space and variational principle do not uniquely represent the \textit{characteristic behaviour} of the system itself, as embodied by the physical degrees of freedom and physical boundary conditions.
+Thus, under our account, the interpretation of symmetries must be dictated by the comparison between formal redundancies, on the one hand, and the behaviour of the physical degrees of freedom, on the other.
+It is the manner in which the redundancies occur that allows us to classify the type of symmetry that is present.
 Explicitly, we may use one criteria relevant to the degrees of freedom and one criteria relevant to the variational principle in order to construct a classification scheme with five possible outcomes.
 Our scheme will provide a framework for the classification of symmetries that both recovers the important implications of existing distinctions and provides new insights.
+In particular, our classification scheme will be able to accommodate the existence of \emph{hidden} symmetries within the formalism.
+The existence of such symmetries was first observed in \cite{gryb:shape_dyn}, where spatial conformal symmetry was identified as a hidden symmetry of General Relativity.

+To be more explicit, we will restrict our discussion to two classes of symmetries: i) those that have a Lie group action on $\mA$, and ii) those that generate reparametrizations of curves on $\mA$.
+Although, this may seem somewhat restrictive, we will see, in Sec~\ref{sec:Gravity}, that General Relativity can be expressed as a theory with symmetries of this kind.
+Remarkably, since Yang--Mills gauge theories can also be represented this way, the whole of the standard model coupled to gravity (plus many interesting systems in mechanical and condensed matter systems) are treatable by our considerations.
+We thus believe that our classification scheme covers a very general set of physically motivated theories containing symmetry, including the main case of interest in our paper: gravity.